centreon/centreon-collect/tests/README.md

 - [x] **BEBAMIGNDT2**: A BA of type 'worst' with two services is configured.
 The downtime policy on this ba is "Ignore the indicator in the calculation".
 The BA is in critical state, because of the second critical service.
 Then we apply two downtimes on this last one.
 The BA state is ok because of the policy on indicators.
 The first downtime reaches its end, the BA is still OK, but when the second downtime reaches its end, the BA should be CRITICAL.
 - [x] **BEBAMIGNDTU1**: With bbdo version 3.0.1, a BA of type 'worst' with two services is configured.
 The downtime policy on this ba is "Ignore the indicator in the calculation".
 The BA is in critical state, because of the second critical service.
 Then we apply two downtimes on this last one.
 The BA state is ok because of the policy on indicators.
 A first downtime is cancelled, the BA is still OK, but when the second downtime is cancelled, the BA should be CRITICAL.
 - [x] **BEBAMIGNDTU2**: With bbdo version 3.0.1, a BA of type 'worst' with two services is configured.
 The downtime policy on this ba is "Ignore the indicator in the calculation".
 The BA is in critical state, because of the second critical service.
 Then we apply two downtimes on this last one.
 The BA state is ok because of the policy on indicators.
 The first downtime reaches its end, the BA is still OK, but when the second downtime reaches its end, the BA should be CRITICAL.
-- [x] **BEPB_BA_DURATION_EVENT**: use of pb_ba_duration_event, creating a BA with services, connecting to database and insert a record into timeperiod table and deleting records from mod_bam_relations_ba_timeperiods and mod_bam_reporting_ba_events_durations tables in the database, seting a services to critical status and then to OK status and calculing that the duration of the event is equal to the difference between the end time and start time of the event.
+- [x] **BEPB_BA_DURATION_EVENT**: use of pb_ba_duration_event, creating a BA with services, connecting to database and insert a record into timeperiod table and deleting records from mod_bam_relations_ba_timeperiods and mod_bam_reporting_ba_events_durations tables in the database, setting a services to critical then to an OK status and calculating that the duration of the event is equal to the difference between the end and the start time of the event.
-- [x] **BEPB_DIMENSION_BA_BV_RELATION_EVENT**: bbdo_version 3 use pb_dimension_ba_bv_relation_event Creating a BA  with services and adding it to the broker, adding a Lua output configuration to the broker and starting the broker and engine, waiting for a lua file to be created, and searching the file for a specific event.
+- [x] **BEPB_DIMENSION_BA_BV_RELATION_EVENT**: bbdo_version 3 use pb_dimension_ba_bv_relation_event Creating a BA  with services , adding a Lua output configuration to the broker, checks if this configuration is well received by broker.
 - [x] **BEPB_DIMENSION_BA_EVENT**: bbdo_version 3 use pb_dimension_ba_event creating a BA with its service and For up to 10 iterations, search the log file for an event with specific attributes related to the BA created earlier.
-- [x] **BEPB_DIMENSION_BA_TIMEPERIOD_RELATION**: use of pb_dimension_ba_timeperiod_relation creating a Ba with worst status, inserting inputs  into timeperiod table deleting mod_bam_relations_ba_timeperiods table and insertin inputs in mod_bam_relations_ba_timeperiods anftre connecting to database the table mod_bam_reporting_relations_ba_timeperiods must be updated.
+- [x] **BEPB_DIMENSION_BA_TIMEPERIOD_RELATION**: use of pb_dimension_ba_timeperiod_relation creating a Ba with worst status, insert inputs  into timeperiod table delete mod_bam_relations_ba_timeperiods table and insert inputs in mod_bam_relations_ba_timeperiods after connecting to database the table mod_bam_reporting_relations_ba_timeperiods must be updated.
-- [x] **BEPB_DIMENSION_BV_EVENT**: bbdo_version 3 use pb_dimension_bv_event creation of a BA group and checking for a log message that includes the attributes below to initiate the  seccussful creation of the BA group.
+- [x] **BEPB_DIMENSION_BV_EVENT**: bbdo_version 3 use pb_dimension_bv_event creation of a business view and checking for a log message that includes the attributes below to initiate the  successful creation of the BV.
 - [x] **BEPB_DIMENSION_KPI_EVENT**: bbdo_version 3 use pb_dimension_kpi_event creating a BA with a service and adds a boolean KPI with a value of 100 and checking if the output created in the databese is equal to the expected output.
-- [x] **BEPB_DIMENSION_TIMEPERIOD**: use of pb_dimension_timeperiod Adding BAM and Lua configurations to the broker,connects to  database and executes an SQL insert statement, checking whether the event message is correctly logged by the system.
+- [x] **BEPB_DIMENSION_TIMEPERIOD**: use of pb_dimension_timeperiod Adding BAM outputs to broker, inserting timeperiod in the configuration database and checking whether the event message is correctly logged by the system.
-- [x] **BEPB_DIMENSION_TRUNCATE_TABLE**: use of pb_dimension_timeperiod Removing lua file before starting, creating a BA and adding lua output to broker waiting for the lua file to be created again and searching for a specific event in the log file using the Grep File keyword, the event should have a certain type, category, element, and update_started status.
+- [x] **BEPB_DIMENSION_TRUNCATE_TABLE**: use of pb_dimension_timeperiod creating a BA and adding lua output to broker, searching for a specific event in the log file using the Grep File keyword, the event should have a certain type, category, element, and update_started status.
-- [x] **BEPB_KPI_STATUS**: bbdo_version 3 use kpi_status, Create a new BA for a specific service, start the broker and engine,check the status of a service three times until hard and set it to critical,verifing that the status of the service has been updated in the database and the timestamp of the last status change is correct.
+- [x] **BEPB_KPI_STATUS**: bbdo_version 3 use kpi_status, Create a new BA for a specific service, when the service is in a hard state, the kpi is impacted by its status.

 ### Broker
 - [x] **BCL1**: Starting broker with option '-s foobar' should return an error